easybuilders/easybuild/docs/Creating_binary_packages.rst

 Runtime options
 ---------------

-There are four main options associated with packaging currently available.
+Options associated with packaging currently available.

+* ``--package``:

+  * Enables packaging and is required for other options to work

 * ``--package-tool=<tool>``: